lmorg/murex/docs/user-guide/spellcheck.md

 [![asciicast](https://asciinema.org/a/408024.svg)](https://asciinema.org/a/408024)

-However to use there there needs to be a few satisfied prerequisites, not all of which will be enabled by default:
+However to use this there needs to be a few satisfied prerequisites, not all of which will be enabled by default:

 ### CLI Spellchecker (3rd Party Software)